 Q. What if I want to hire someone from the private group to help me with a project that is not for release on your label?

-A. The people working on projects for our label do so voluntarily for a share of profits, but they also must earn a living.
+A. The people working on projects for our label do so voluntarily for a share of profits, but they also do what they do to earn a living.
 If you choose to hire someone from our private group for a non-related project, you may do so by paying the rates that they charge their customers outside of our private group.

 It is advised that before paying for the services of someone in our private group that you first do a project for release on our label with them.
 That way you get to see how they are to work with before hiring them.
-They get to sharpen their skills by doing the volunteer work, and you get a “try before you buy” scenario.
+You both get to sharpen your skills and earn some profit by doing the volunteer work with each other, and you get a “try before you buy” scenario.